 Booking a ticket to Palazzo Pubblico will also give you access to Loggia dei Nove, a 14th century gallery.
 You’ll definitely get your art fix here.

 Italy is the culinary capital of the world.
 You can find incredible dishes in all corners of the country.
 So when you go to a new city, look out for the local cuisine.
 Here are some local favorites from Siena:

 - Malfatti – called gnudi in Florence, malfatti is a handmade, spinach gnocchi.
 Malfatti means “badly made” since these little pasta balls are rarely uniform in shape or size.

 - Ricciarelli di Siena – soft, almond cookies in the shape of lozenges.
 These were one reserved for Tuscan royalty because of how precious almond paste was in the past.

 - Panforte di Siena – a traditional Italian dessert called Siena cake.
 The cake is dusted with powdered sugar and filled with dried fruit, nuts, and spices.

 Where to Stay in Siena

-If you’re taking a day trip from Florence to Siena, you probably don’t need a hotel.
+You probably don’t need a hotel if you’re taking a day from Florence to Siena.
 But travel can be exhausting, so maybe you’ll want to stay the night.
 If you do, I have a couple suggestions to get a great room in a great location at a great price.

 The first is Borgo Grondaie.
 Built out of a Tuscan farmhouse, this hotel offers a traditional Tuscan experience.
 The rooms are spacious, the grounds are beautiful, and the pool is a nice touch.
 On the downside, the hotel is a mile from the historical center.
 But you get free parking, so it’s a great option if you’re driving into Siena.